-- a) Incorrect ethanol Be sure to use the ethanol concentrations specified in the protocol steps. - b) Interference from large RNAs In some assays, the presence of mRNA and rRNA can result in increased background.
-In this case, follow the protocol in Appendix A (page 40) to isolate a separate, miRNA-enriched fraction.
+Comments and suggestions b) Interference from large RNAs In some assays, the presence of mRNA and rRNA can result in increased background.
+In this case, follow the protocol in Appendix A (page 35) to isolate a separate, miRNA-enriched fraction.
 An additional kit, the RNeasy MinElute Cleanup Kit, is required for this protocol.

-Low or no recovery of RNA

-- a) Too much starting material In subsequent preparations, reduce the amounts of starting material.
-It is essential to use the correct amount of starting material (see page 14). - b) Inefficient disruption See "Disrupting and homogenizing starting material" and/or (page 19) for a detailed description of homogenization homogenization methods.
+Low or no recovery of RNA a) Too much starting material In subsequent preparations, reduce the amounts of starting material.
+It is essential to use the correct amount of starting material (see page 13). b) Inefficient disruption and/or homogenization See "Disrupting and homogenizing starting material" (starting on page 17) for a detailed description of homogenization methods.
 Increase g-force and centrifugation time if necessary.
-In subsequent preparations, reduce the amount of starting material (see page 14) and/or increase the homogenization time.

-c) Elution buffer incorrectly dispensed Add elution buffer to the center of the RNeasy Mini spin column membrane to ensure that the buffer completely covers the membrane.

-d) RNA still bound to the membrane Repeat the elution step of the protocol, but incubate the RNeasy Mini spin column on the bench for 10 min after adding RNasefree water and before centrifugation.

-Low A{260}/A{280} value

-- a) Not enough QIAzol Lysis Reagent used for homogenization Reduce the amount of starting material and/or increase the volume of QIAzol Lysis Reagent and the homogenization time. - b) Sample not incubated for 5 min after homogenization Place the sample at room temperature for 5 min after homogenization, as indicated in the protocols (step 4).
-This step is important to promote dissociation of nucleoprotein complexes. - c) Water used to dilute RNA for A260/A280 measurement Use 10 mM Tris·Cl, pH 7.5, not RNase-free water, to dilute the sample before measuring purity (see Appendix F, page 55).
+In subsequent preparations, reduce the amount of starting material (see page 13) and/or increase the homogenization time. c) Elution buffer incorrectly dispensed Add elution buffer to the center of the RNeasy MinElute spin column membrane to ensure that the buffer completely covers the membrane. d) RNA still bound to the membrane Repeat the elution step of the protocol, but incubate the RNeasy MinElute spin column on the bench for 10 min after adding RNase-free water and before centrifugation.
+Low A 260 /A 280 value a) Not enough QIAzol Lysis Reagent used for homogenization Reduce the amount of starting material and/or increase the volume of QIAzol Lysis Reagent and the homogenization time. b) Sample not incubated for 5 min after homogenization Place the sample at room temperature for 5 min after homogenization, as indicated in the protocols (step 4).
+This step is important to promote dissociation of nucleoprotein complexes. c) Water used to dilute RNA for $A{260}/A{280}$ measurement Use 10 mM Tris·Cl, pH 7.5, not RNase-free water, to dilute the sample before measuring purity (see Appendix D, page 45) RNA degraded a) Sample inappropriately handled For frozen tissue samples, ensure that they were flash-frozen immediately in liquid nitrogen and properly stored at -70°C. Perform the protocol quickly, especially the first few steps.
+See "Appendix C: General Remarks on Handling RNA" (page 43) and "Handling and storage of cells and tissue" (page 16). b) RNase contamination Although all buffers have been tested and are guaranteed RNase-free, RNases can be introduced during use.
+Make sure not to introduce any RNases during the procedure or later handling.
+See "Appendix C: General Remarks on Handling RNA" (page 43).
+Do not put RNA samples into a vacuum dryer that has been used in DNA preparations where RNases may have been used.

-RNA degraded

-a) Sample inappropriately handled

-For frozen tissue samples, ensure that they were flash-frozen immediately in liquid nitrogen and properly stored at -90°C to -65°C. Perform the protocol quickly, especially the first few steps.
-See "Appendix E: General Remarks on Handling RNA" (page 52) and "Handling and storage of starting material" (page 18).

-When working with chemicals, always wear a suitable lab coat, disposable gloves and protective goggles.
+\ When working with chemicals, always wear a suitable lab coat, disposable gloves and protective goggles.
 For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.